0417taehyun/simple-ATM-controller/README.md

 Here are some tasks needed to do in the future.

+* [ ] Middleware
+    * Logging middleware to log each transaction of timestamp and result
 * [ ] Create policies
     * Service fee
     * Response Template, both success and error cases